Contents

 • When data sometimes gets split between multiple accounts, you can’t get a full picture of who your supporters are and what their overall contribution to the organization is.
 You may even harm the relationship by not honoring their communication preferences because that information is only being tracked on only one of their donor records.

-• It takes time for your data management team to consolidate records, because it tends to be a very manual and protracted process.
-Not to mention that every hour spent consolidating records is an hour NOT spent doing something that will help accomplish the mission of the organization.
+• It takes time for your data management team to consolidate records because it tends to be a very manual and protracted process – not to mention that every hour spent consolidating records is an hour NOT spent doing something that will help accomplish your oganization’s mission.

-2. Your CRM is Inefficient at Standard Back-office Tasks
+2. Your CRM May be Inefficient at Standard Back-Office Tasks

 On the other end of the spectrum, some donor management systems make you jump through a dozen hoops and make it a painfully long process to enter gifts in bulk.
 The data is accurate and clean(ish), but the gift entry process is long and arduous.
 When this happens, your team’s time is wasted, costs increase, and your team can spend less time furthering your mission.

-3. Your CRM Doesn’t Play Well with Others
+3. Your CRM May Not Play Well with Others

-Most nonprofit CRMs fall into a trap common to software systems in the 1990’s and 2000’s.
+Most nonprofit CRMs fall into a trap common to software systems in the 1990’s and 2000’s (even ones in recent years!).
 They work hard to hold your data hostage by not allowing it to easily integrate with other common systems.
 Instead of integrating, they try to be a one-stop solution for all of your organization’s needs.

-Some CRMs are happy to offer you an API (application programming interface) for an annual fee.
-But once your fork over the money over, your technology team may find that the API requires coding acrobatics to integrate with the most basic third party systems.
+Some CRMs are happy to offer you an API (Application Programming Interface) for an annual fee.
+But once you fork over the cash, your technology team may find that the API requires coding acrobatics to integrate with the most basic third party systems.

-Even more concerning are solutions that try to be all things to all people.
+Even more concerning are solutions that try to be “all things to all people.”
 Some CRMs claim to be great content management systems for your website, credit card processors, accounting software for your finance team, and email marketing platforms.
 On the outside, that sounds GREAT.
 Why wouldn’t you want to get everything you need in one place?
-But then again, when was the last time you bought a great meal, a new computer and got an oil changed all at the same place?
-That’s never happened for me, and I’ll wager it has never happened for you.
-The reality is, by trying to be all these things to all people, many popular donor management solutions end up struggling to do any one thing well.
+But the reality is, by trying to be “all these things to all people,” many popular donor management solutions end up struggling to do any one thing really well.

 Here’s a helpful exercise.
 Take a moment and ask yourself, “When was the last time our CEO logged into our CRM?”

 That’s not meant to be a joke.
-But unless your organization has five or fewer full-time employees, the answer is either “never” or “the first week we rolled out our current CRM, which was going to solve all of our problems.”
+But unless your organization has five or fewer full-time employees, the answer is either “never” or “a lot in the first week, but now… not so much.”
+Why is that?

-And this problem isn’t unique to your executive team.
+Unfortunately, this problem isn’t unique to your executive team either.
 Many nonprofits have team members who don’t use their donor software.
-Often the tools are just too difficult to use unless you have a degree in data administration – or you’ve gone through a certification process offered by the software provider.
+Often the tools are just too difficult to use unless you have a degree in data administration, or unless you’ve gone through a certification process offered by the software provider.

 Think about that for a second.
-Some CRMs are so difficult to use, the companies that have built them offer weeks-long certification courses to train smart, capable, passionate people how to use their software correctly.
-When you combine that with the typical employee attrition rate at nonprofits and the cost/time to retrain new users you have a serious problem.
+Some CRMs are so difficult to use, the companies that built them have to offer weeks-long certification courses to train smart, capable, passionate people how to use their software correctly.
+When you combine that with the typical employee attrition rate at nonprofits, as well aa the cost/time to retrain new users, you have a serious problem on your hands.

-The Virtuous team has been in your shoes.
+Over here at Virtuous, we’ve been in your shoes before.
 We know what it’s like to be handcuffed to antiquated and ineffective software solutions.
 Our founding team spent decades working in the nonprofit space because we’re passionate about empowering charities and reduce their costs.
+That’s how Virtuous got started.
+We wanted to find a better way for nonprofits to accomplish their goals.
+To put it simply, Virtuous was made by fundraisers for fundraisers.
+So ask yourself this, “Is Virtuous the right fit for you?”

 “[When evaluating CRM options,] we considered modifying a CRM built for traditional B2B or B2C companies to meet our needs, but felt that we would spend too much energy trying to make the tool work for us.
 When you work in child welfare, you’re constantly at war against a huge, menacing bureaucracy.
 You don’t want to be fighting with your CRM too.